One of the most common questions clients have when going through the divorce process is: “Who keeps the engagement rings in a divorce proceeding?”

 Engagement rings given prior to the marriage are treated as gifts conditioned on marriage.
 Therefore, if the parties marry, the donee (i.e. the wife) gets to keep the engagement ring as her separate non-marital property.
 In other words, the engagement ring is not subject to equitable distribution (the division of marital assets).

-It’s a different story if the parties separate before getting married.
-If the engagement is terminated by the donee (i.e. the future wife) or if the parties mutually agree to end their engagement, the ring must usually be returned to the donor– the party who gifted the ring.
+However, if both parties separate before getting married, it is a different story.
+If the donee (i.e. the future wife) terminates the engagement, or if the parties mutually agree to end their engagement, the ring returns to the donor.
+The donor is the party who gifted the ring.